fleaplus/libstreaming/README.md

 # Introduction

+## How to build the library
+- Open in Android Studio
+- Build the project
+- Run the "uploadArchives" gradle task to publish the built library to your local maven cache
+- Any projects depending on the library should have the clean task run so they use the updated version of the library

 ## What it does

 **libstreaming** is an API that allows you, with only a few lines of code, to stream the camera and/or microphone of an android powered device using RTP over UDP.